aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 through patches of entangled weeds to get an answer.
 I think there are many reasons.
 - so many technologies involved
   - for storing data, HDFS, Teradata, Swift, Cassandra, Couchbase, Mongo, Elasticsearch, etc.
-  - for processing data, Hadoop MapReduce (obsolete but legacy is there), Spark, Flink, Storm, Teradata SQL, script-driven, etc.
+  - for processing data, Hadoop MapReduce (obsolete but legacy is there), Spark, Flink, Storm, Teradata SQL, scripts in different languages, etc.
 - so many components involved
   - often written in different languages
   - often run on different platforms
-  - many you and your team don't have control
+  - many that you and your team don't have control
 - information and knowledge are scattered
   - among all kinds of documents
   - among codes in different code bases
   - among minds of different people

-I have been looking for something that can not only given straight answers to most of the questions, but also provide a more complete view with enough clarity on how data flows through the components, include those in upstream team's control, those in my team's scope, those in downstream team's territory.
-Better yet, you can use it to monitor as a whole.
+I have been looking for something that can not only given straight answers to most of the questions, but also provide an integrated view, which is more complete and has enough clarity, about how data flows through the components, include those in upstream team's control, those in my team's scope, those in downstream team's territory, what each component does.

 But so far no satisfactory finding.
 Orchestration solutions like UC4, Spring Cloud DataFlow, AirFlow, are probably the closest ones, they could provide very nice view of work flow, showing processing steps and DAG, but they don't help too much w.r.t answering questions